-Lockette returns to his home state and reunites with head coach Willie Taggart as the pair worked together at South Florida for two seasons.
-Lockette has spent the previous three seasons coaching running backs at Oregon State after serving in the same capacity at USF in 2013 and 2014.
+Lockette returned to his home state and reunited with head coach Willie Taggart as the pair worked together at South Florida for two seasons.
+Lockette spent the previous three seasons coaching running backs at Oregon State after serving in the same capacity at USF in 2013 and 2014.

 Prior to entering college coaching, he coached two of Miami’s most successful high school programs as the head coach at Miami Central and the offensive coordinator at Miami Northwestern, his alma mater.
 The esteemed list of players he coached in high school includes FSU’s all-time rushing leader Dalvin Cook and fellow former Seminole running back and two-time Pro Bowl selection Devonta Freeman.

 In 2016 at Oregon State, Lockette directed a rushing attack that broke the school’s single-season record with an average of 5.2 yards per carry.
 That season, the Beavers ranked fourth in the Pac-12 and 28th in the country in yards per rush.
 While in Corvallis, Lockette oversaw the development of Ryan Nall, who had the 10th-highest rushing average in the Pac-12 in 2017 and in 2016 totaled 1,165 yards from scrimmage and 15 touchdowns.
 Lockette also coached Artavis Pierce to Pac-12 All-Freshman honors in 2016.
 Nall, Pierce and Damien Haskins all earned Pac-12 Academic Team recognition while under Lockette’s tutelage.